roberts-ivanovs/docker-django-tsx-rust-wasm/README.md

 - Docker stable alpine
 - See conf for details.
 Serves Django's static and media files as well.

+Rust

+- Compilation on code change straight to WASM with all type definitions
+- Rust 2018 edition
+- wasm-bindgen for WEB APIs

 ## Notes

 Django